 A diver made a rapid ascent but, later, wondered if it was necessary.

->A sudden free-flow can be alarming but breathing from a free-flowing regulator is a skill taught to open water divers and should not normally require a rapid ascent to the surface.
+A sudden free-flow can be alarming but breathing from a free-flowing regulator is a skill taught to open water divers and should not normally require a rapid ascent to the surface.
+It is important not to seal one's mouth around the mouthpiece of a free-flowing regulator in case the flow rate is greater than the exhaust valves can dump the excess gas.
 Fortunately this diver did not hold his breath during the ascent and was soon able to return to depth for a safety stop.